eclipxe13/XLSXExporter/README.md

 I create this project because PHPExcel does not fit my needs.
 Specifically, I use this tool to export big amount of data to spreadsheets files to be worked and processed by the end user.
 Using PHPExcel consume a lot of memory and raising the "memory exhausted error".

-Other projects that does something like this and help me in the process:
+Projects that does something like this and help me in the process:

  - https://github.com/PHPOffice/PHPExcel
  - https://github.com/mk-j/PHP_XLSXWriter